Event Handling and SocketContext Reference

 When to use it

-- Logging, traceability, and associating events with a specific connection.
+- Logging, traceability, associating events with a specific connection.

 Method connected()